Neil Nitin Mukesh: Early life and background

-Mukesh was born as Neil Nitin Mukesh Chand Mathur on 15 January 1982 in Mumbai, Maharashtra.
-His father is Bollywood playback singer Nitin Mukesh, son of veteran singer Mukesh.
+Neil was born as Neil Nitin Mukesh Chand Mathur on 15 January 1982 in Bombay (presently Mumbai), Maharashtra, India.
+He is the son of playback singer Nitin Mukesh, and grandson of veteran singer Mukesh.
 His paternal grandmother was a Gujarati Shrimali Brahmin while his paternal grandfather was a Mathur Kayastha from Delhi.
 He was named by Lata Mangeshkar after the American astronaut Neil Armstrong.
 As a child, he appeared in Vijay (1988) and Jaisi Karni Waisi Bharnii (1989) as the younger versions of Rishi Kapoor and Govinda respectively.

-Mukesh was educated at HR College in Mumbai, where he graduated with a bachelor's degree in commerce at his father's insistence.
+Neil was educated at HR College in Mumbai, where he graduated with a bachelor's degree in commerce at his father's insistence.
 He then decided to pursue a career in acting, despite being born into a family of singers.
 In an interview with The Times of India, the actor said "singing is my hobby, but acting is my passion.
 A passion that even my grand-dad harboured.
 So, while my father continued his legacy and became a singer, I pursued his other passion.
 I am living his dream".
 Neil trained at a four-month workshop at the Kishore Namit Kapoor Acting Institute, and received training from actor Anupam Kher.

-2007–10: Debut and breakthrough
+2007–2010: Debut and breakthrough

-Mukesh made his debut in Sriram Raghavan's 2007 thriller Johnny Gaddaar.
+Mukesh debuted in Sriram Raghavan's 2007 thriller Johnny Gaddaar.
 His portrayal of a crook received positive reviews from critics and earned him a nomination for the Filmfare Award for Best Male Debut.
 Taran Adarsh of Bollywood Hungama described Neil as a "complete natural": "The youngster carries off the part with dexterity.
 There's just one word to describe his performance – superb!"
 However, despite critical acclaim, the film failed to do well at the box office.

 His first 2009 film was the science-fiction thriller Aa Dekhen Zara.
 Co-starring with Bipasha Basu, he played a struggling photographer who inherits a camera (whose photos predict the future) from his scientist grandfather.
 The film was a critical and commercial failure.
 His performance received mixed reviews from critics; while Nikhat Kazmi described him as charming and effortless, Raja Sen of Rediff.com said he "seems to have cleverly picked another character that doesn't require him to act much beyond the fish-out-of-water routine".

-His major breakthrough came with Kabir Khan's drama thriller New York with John Abraham, Katrina Kaif and Irrfan Khan.
+His breakthrough came with Kabir Khan's drama thriller New York with John Abraham, Katrina Kaif and Irrfan Khan.
 Exploring the aftermath of the 9/11, the film was a critical and commercial success, earning over ₹610 million worldwide.
 His performance was praised by critics, earning him a nomination for the Filmfare Award for Best Supporting Actor.
 Subhash K Jha wrote: "Neil as the sophomore with stars and stripes in his eyes is fully convincing credible and supportive of the two central performances."